stalj/data-notations/02-DocumentVersionTracking/DocumentVersionTracking.md

     Note: This command could vary in dependence of your default branch naming in git configuration (for example it could be `git checkout main`).

-## 4. Transferr Changes to Remote Repository from Command Line
+## 4. Transfer Changes to Remote Repository from Command Line

 1. Until now, all changes were recorded in a local repository on your computer.
 However, it is possible to transfer data to a remote repository, which is stored usually on the Internet and is accessible to multiple users over the network.
 The main reasons for using a remote repository is to: